Convert anything, at global scale.

 Why convert glTF 2.0 to PLY?

-Convert to PLY when handling scanned meshes, point clouds, or geometry with per-vertex properties such as color or normals that should remain explicit.
+Choose PLY as target when handling scanned meshes, point clouds, or geometry with per-vertex properties such as color or normals that should remain explicit.

 What changes when converting glTF 2.0 to PLY?